Music Curriculum Statement

 We provide opportunities for all pupils to compose perform and appraise music, to develop the skills, to appreciate a wide variety of musical forms, and to begin to make judgements about the quality of music.

 This is embedded in classroom activities as well as weekly singing assemblies, performances and the learning of instruments.

 The elements of music are taught in classroom lessons so that children are able to use the language of music to discuss it, and understand how it is made, played, appreciated and analysed.
 In the classroom pupils learn how to play various un-tuned and tuned percussion instruments and as a class in Year 4 they learn to play the guitar.
 In doing so they understand the different principles of creating notes, as well as how to devise and read their own musical scores and basic music notation.

 The EYFS framework is structured very differently to the national curriculum as it is organised across seven areas of learning rather than subject areas.
 The most relevant statements for music are taken from the following areas of learning:

-• Expressive Arts and Design to match the programme of study for music.
+- Expressive Arts and Design to match the program of study for music.

 Pupil Voice will show:

 - A developed understanding of the methods and skills of musicians at an age appropriate level.

 - A secure understanding of the key techniques and methods for each key area of the curriculum.